wsmelton/old_github_io/_posts/2017-10-30-powershell-debugging.md

 ---
 layout: post
-title: Debugging in PowerShell
+title: PowerShell Debugging
 subtitle: A field of issues to solve
-permalink: /debugging-powershell
+permalink: /powershell-debugging
-date: 2017-08-07 02:00
+date: 2017-10-30 12:30
 tags: [powershell,vscode]
 bigimg: /img/fly-swatter-149265_640.png
-published: false
 ---

 ## The what and why